About This Degree

 Work settings typically include retail pharmacies and hospitals.

-Stock and inventory medicine
+- Stock and inventory medicine

-Maintain patient records
+- Maintain patient records

-Measure medications into containers
+- Measure medications into containers

-Type prescription labels
+- Type prescription labels

-Prepare insurance forms
+- Prepare insurance forms

-Prepare sterile intravenous meds
+- Prepare sterile intravenous medications

-Maintain nursing station meds
+- Maintain nursing station medications

-Collect quality improvement data
+- Collect quality improvement data

-Deliver meds to patients
+- Deliver medications to patients